 ‘By playing its part in addressing the issues business and society face today and those they are likely to face tomorrow.’

 He discovered that the new Business School building had been built with regard to sustainable and responsible environmental factors and with a passion for reaching a carbon neutral target.

-He also learnt about the School’s One Planet MBA degree which focuses on the environmental, social and economic responsibility of future business leaders,
+He also learnt about the School’s One Planet MBA degree (now the Exeter MBA) which focuses on the environmental, social and economic responsibility of future business leaders,

 “The combination of very significant and asymmetric population growth over the next thirty years, the inevitable tendency for increased consumption of natural resources, and expected developments in the political economy make it essential that business people be educated in a manner, and with a curriculum, very different from that of the past.”